m6o4solutions/hoobank-web-project/Readme.md

 The website is built in React.JS with Tailwind CSS to style the components.

-The project also puts into practice proper management of Git by organizing code into staging and production ready branches so that there is always a version of the code ready to go.

 Finally, the repetitive process of building and deploying the project to production is automated by using GitHub Actions for onward deployment to Firebase Hosting.

 ## Getting Started